 As we mentioned, you’ll need to unzip the plugin zip before you can start uploading it to your server.

 Once you have the appropriate utility installed, select the plugin zip file and open the context menu.
-From the context menu, select the “Extract” or “Extract Here” option.
+Select the “Extract” or “Extract Here” option from the context menu.

 You’ll see that a new folder will be created just along the zip file.
 You’ll need to copy that folder to your server to install Rank Math.

 Let’s walk through the process of logging onto a server using FTP.
-First, you need to collect the information we need – the FTP credentials (username and password), the FTP server address, and the document root directory.
+First, you must collect the information we need – the FTP credentials (username and password), the FTP server address, and the document root directory.

 And the directory we’re interested in is: